 During the second half of our week in Paris, we stayed in a Junior Garden Suite, the second largest room type behind their Garden Apartment, at Hotel Monsieur Aristide, which is so named for the street it’s on, named after singer Aristide Bruant.
 This gorgeous, Bohemian luxury boutique hotel in the heart of Montmarte in Paris is equal parts eco-friendly and artistic and is like a garden oasis in the city.
-We chose it for the great reviews and the numerous houseplants, rattan furniture, private garden, and the proximity to things we wanted to do, like visit the Louvre, Eiffel Tower and explore the surrounding 18th arrondissement.
+We chose it for the great reviews and the numerous houseplants, rattan furniture, private garden, and the proximity to things we wanted to do, like visit the Louvre, and Eiffel Tower and explorie the surrounding 18th arrondissement.
 We had a wonderful stay here, and there was nothing I would change.
 Everything from the room itself and the welcoming staff who treated us like old friends to the great location and convenience of traveling around was fantastic.

-Hôtel Monsieur Aristade
+Hôtel Monsieur Aristide

 Location: Paris, France